jamesshore/automatopia/readme.md

 * `jake`: Build and test automation.
 * `watch`: Uses [nodemon](https://github.com/remy/nodemon) to automatically run `jake` when any files change.

+For all these scripts, use `-T` to see the available build targets and their documentation.
+If no target is provided, the script will run `default`.
+Use `--help` for additional options.

 Download and Setup